DerekQXu/General_Motion_Classifier_ML/README.md

 The --bias=load flag will load saved bias weights from a bias.config file.
 ### Acknowledgements
 Thanks to Professor Kaiser for guidance with project. <br>
-Thanks to Charles Zaloom for initial DSP software.
+Credit to Charles Zaloom for initial LiquidDSP code.